Skip to content

 Mozart’s birthplace, a UNESCO World Heritage old town, the Hohensalzburg Fortress, and the locations from The Sound of Music.
 The Bayern Ticket covers the entire return journey: €34 for one person, €44 for two, €74 for five.
 Weekdays valid from 9:00; weekends from 6:00.

 You can see the old town, the Fortress, Mozart’s Birthplace, and the Mirabell Gardens in a full day.
-For a longer Austrian trip, combine with Vienna (3 hours by train from Munich).
+Bring your passport — you are crossing into Austria.

 3. Zugspitze — Germany’s Highest Peak (2,962m)